Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Recurrence matrices

 as $n \to \infty$, similarly to \eqref{eq:TeoplitzrightlimitOPvarying}.
 If \eqref{eq:TeoplitzrightlimitMOPvarying} holds, then Theorem \ref{thm:varying} follows from the results in \cite{BD} and we are done.
 Although it is true for some special cases (and we refer to \cite{BD} for examples), in general it is too much to ask for.

 First of all, note that $J$ depends on the specific path $\{k_{\vec n}\}$ and, in general, $J$ will not be a banded matrix but only one-sided banded (Hessenberg).
-The matrix $J$ will happen to be banded in very special cases such as the step-line path $\vec k_n = \vec{k}_{n-1} + \vec e_{n\mod m}$ which results in the so-called \emph{step-line recurrence relation}.
+The matrix $J$ will happen to be banded in very special cases such as the step-line path $\vec k_n = \vec{k}_{n-1} + \vec e_{n\!\mod m}$ (here $n\!\mod m$ is the remainder of the Euclidean division of $n$ by $m$), which results in the so-called \emph{step-line recurrence relation}.

 Secondly, $J$ depends on the nearest neighbor recurrences in a complicated fashion and there is no reason to expect that the entries of $J$ behave in a simple way, even if \eqref{eq:multipleNevaivarying} holds.
 In the examples in Section \ref{sec:examples} we will see cases where one can obtain perturbations of block Toeplitz matrices, which is likely as good as it gets.